Summary

 The words from management about future continued strong earnings and cash flow in the coming quarters are also worth noting.
 Let's also note that Comfort Systems saw an increase in its backlog from $1 billion in 2018 to more than $2.8 billion in 2022.

-Although conditions are hard to predict in the near term, we are reassured by the fact that we have an expert and committed workforce, and as a result we anticipate continued strong earnings and cash flow in the coming quarters.
+Although conditions are hard to predict in the near term, we are reassured by the fact that we have an expert and committed workforce, and as a result, we anticipate continued strong earnings and cash flow in the coming quarters.
 Source: Press Release

 Considering the industry in which Comfort operates, I expected to find a lot of recurrent services.
 In 2022, services calls, maintenance, and monitoring represented 13% of the total amount of revenue.
-In my view, if the company tries to sign more agreements including recurring revenue, more investors will be interested in Comfort.
+In my view, if the company tries to sign more agreements, including recurring revenue, more investors will be interested in Comfort.

 In my view, the expectations of other financial advisors are beneficial.
 They expect some deceleration of sales growth in 2023 and 2024.
 However, the EBITDA margin is expected to remain stable at close to 8%, with an operating margin close to 5%-6%.
 The net income would exceed $201 million in 2022, 2023, and 2024.
 The level of profit is expected to be significantly higher than that in the last four years.